 Kenya, Tanzania, Uganda, Rwanda

-The countries of East Africa are well known for their abundant wildlife that roam the wide-open savannah grasslands characteristic of the Maasai Mara-Serengeti ecosystem.
-Every time we go there, we are blown away by the number of lions, leopards, cheetah, giraffe, impala and more playing out daily dramas of predator and prey.
+The countries of East Africa are well known for their abundant wildlife that roam the wide-open savanna grasslands characteristic of the Maasai Mara-Serengeti ecosystem.
+Every time we go there, we are blown away by the number of lions, leopards, cheetahs, giraffes, impalas, and more playing out daily dramas of predator and prey.
 Most famous of all is the constant Great Migration of millions of wildebeest and zebra driven by seasonal rain patterns in Kenya and Tanzania.
-The fertile savannahs are just one part of a diversity of habitats in this region: thick and verdant jungles in Uganda and Rwanda are home to colobus monkeys and mountain gorillas, massive baobab forests and marshes in Tarangire lure elephants from the surrounding areas, while the enormous and wildlife-filled caldera of Ngorongoro Crater is home to the reclusive rhino.
+The fertile savannas are just one part of a diversity of habitats in this region: thick and verdant jungles in Uganda and Rwanda are home to colobus monkeys and mountain gorillas; massive baobab forests and marshes in Tarangire lure elephants from the surrounding areas; and the enormous and wildlife-filled caldera of Ngorongoro Crater is home to the reclusive rhino.

 Key Characteristics of Safaris in East Africa

-• Wide-open savannahs and the diverse landscapes of the Rift Valley
+- Wide-open savannas and the diverse landscapes of the Rift Valley

-• Easy extensions to gorilla trekking in Uganda and Rwanda or the beaches of Zanzibar and Pemba
+- Easy extensions to gorilla trekking in Uganda and Rwanda or to the beaches of Zanzibar and Pemba

 Top experiences